 A303 Project: Amesbury to Berwick Down by Stonehenge

-The only option in 2017 and 2018 proposed for A303 ‘improvements’ by Stonehenge is a dualled carriageway and c.
+The only option consulted on in 2017 and 2018 proposed for A303 ‘improvements’ by Stonehenge is a dualled carriageway and c.
 2.9 km tunnel and cuttings within the World Heritage Site.
 This is one of eight schemes along the A303, A358 and A30 corridor to form an Expressway to the South West from the South East of England.

 National Infrastructure Planning